ETS-ReactNative5/Appmed/ionic-test/README.md

 ionic serve
 ```

 A new window opens in your browser.
-The application will then be running there.
+The application will run there.

 ## Documentation & Resources